SURVIVAL OF MICROORGANISMS IN THE NATURAL ENVIRONMENT

 Microbial concentrations can be measured in terms of cell concentration (the number of viable cells per unit volume of culture) or of biomass concentration (dry weight of cells per unit volume of culture).
 These two parameters are not always equivalent because the average dry weight of the cell varies at different stages of a culture.
 Nor are they of equal significance: For example, in studies of microbial genetics and the inactivation of microbes, cell concentration is the significant quantity; in studies on microbial biochemistry or nutrition, biomass concentration is the significant quantity.

 The viable cell count (Table 4-1) is typically considered the measure of cell concentration.
-For this, a 1-mL volume is removed from a bacterial suspension and serially diluted 10-fold followed by plating 0.1-mL aliquots on an agar medium.
+For this, a 1-mL volume is removed from a bacterial suspension and serially diluted 10-fold followed by plating 0.1-mL aliquots on a suitable agar medium.
 Each single invisible bacterium (or clump of bacteria) will grow into a visible colony that can be counted (see Chapter 5).
 For statistical purposes, plates containing between 30 and 300 colonies give the most accurate data.
 The plate count × the dilution × 10 will give the number of colony forming units (CFU)/mL in the undiluted bacterial suspension.
 Using this method, dead bacteria within the suspension do not contribute to the final bacterial count.